glaisne/Logging-bootstrap/README.md

 # 4 Update backend.hcl file
 ## NOTE: THESE VALUES ARE FOR WHERE THE TFSTATE INFORMATION IS KEPT,
 ##       _NOT_ WHERE YOUR RESOURCES WILL BE
+##
+## NOTE: THE STORAGE ACCOUNT, CONTAINER NEED TO BE CREATED AHEAD OF TIME.
+##       ADDITIONALLY, THE USER RUNNING COMMANDS MUST HAVE DATA CRONTRIBUTOR
+##       ACCESS TO THE CONTAINER
 sed -i "/<tenant_id>/YOUR_TENANT_ID/" backend.hcl                           # Tenant where the tfstate info will be sed -i "/<subscription_id>/YOUR_SUBSCRIPTION_ID/" backend.hcl               # Subscription where the tfstate info will be sed -i "/<resource_group_name>/YOUR_RESOURCE_GROUP_NAME/" backend.hcl       # Resource Group where the tfstate will be